Oregon 2020 legislative session implodes amid GOP walkout

+Frustration boiled into the open after Senate Republican Leader Herman Baertschiger, Jr., said his party would return on Sunday only to vote on emergency budget bills.
+At a news conference, Democratic lawmakers, some struggling to keep their composure, said representative democracy is at stake by repeated use of walkouts to deny a quorum and freeze all legislation.

-A “minority is shutting down government and impacting the will of the voters who elected us to be here,” said Rep. Diego Hernandez of Portland.
-“By shutting down this process and choosing things that benefit them, it’s a historical precedent that I think shows us where we’re headed and where we could be headed and that anytime they are not happy with any sort of bill, our government is going to be shut down.”
+“It’s a historical precedent that I think shows us where we’re headed and ... that anytime they are not happy with any sort of bill, our government is going to be shut down,” said Rep. Diego Hernandez, a Democrat from Portland.

-Senate President Peter Courtney took the podium and responded to the offer by Baertschiger, whom he believed was watching via videostream from afar by saying: “Thank you but no thank you.”
+Senate President Peter Courtney took the podium and responded to Baertschiger’s offer by declaring the session over.

 “All of us are going to be in history one day as the Legislature that failed the fifth short session,” Courtney said.
 This was the fifth short session since even-year 35-day sessions began in 2012.

-Republicans had insisted that any climate change legislation go before voters.
-Democratic leaders say said legislation was urgently needed to address the climate crisis and attempt to reduce emissions in Oregon of greenhouse gases that are causing global warming.

-The first GOP walkout over the climate change bill, in 2019, put Oregon on the front line of the climate-change issue.
-Democrats say repeated use of the tool by the minority party puts democracy itself at risk.
+Democrats say repeated use of the walkout by the minority party puts democracy itself at risk.
 Courtney vowed to try to take that ability away.

 The walkout torpedoed legislation that was sometimes months and even years in the making.